amarrrnath/Firestore-request-response-converter/README.md

 # Firestore-request-response-converter

-These APIGEE shared flow' uploadable zip folders.
+These are APIGEE shared flows which are uploadable zip folders.

 To use FirebaseRequestConverter:
 1. Set your regular JSON to the context variable - "standardInput"